-During Q1 2020, the Company continued to analyze previous exploration data focusing on conductivity and chargeability couplets.
+During Q2 2020, the Company continued to analyze previous exploration data focusing on conductivity and chargeability couplets.
 The reprocessing and reinterpretation of geophysical data on a prospect by prospect basis has been instrumental in developing new exploration concepts and will lead to the development of future targets.
 Sufficient fuel remains on site to complete a modest program and therefore a spring mobilization program was not necessary.
-The Company's 2020 exploration plans will be decided based on the results of the targeting efforts that are still underway.
-Results and the details of 2020 program are expected to be released in Q2 2020.